 Professional Football Coaching Jobs

-Ever turn on the television on a Sunday afternoon in the fall and wonder how coaches like Pete Carrol (Seattle Seahawks), Bill Belichick (New England Patriots) or Jeff Fisher (St. Louis Rams) got to where they are?
+Ever turn on the television on a Sunday afternoon in the fall and wonder how coaches like Pete Carrol (Seattle Seahawks), Bill Belichick (New England Patriots) or Jason Garrett (Jason Garrett) got to where they are?
 Well keep reading, because there’s price to pay, but it can be a very rewarding career if you choose to make it at the professional level.

-First off, one thing to consider is, while the NFL (National Football League) is the most high-profile of the professional leagues, there is still the Arena Football League, the new UFL (United Football League) and the CFL (Canadian Football League) that also pay their coaches substantial amounts of money.
+First off, one thing to consider is, while the NFL (National Football League) is the most high-profile of the professional leagues, there is also the CFL (Canadian Football League) who also pay their coaches substantial amounts of money.

 Nearly all NFL coaches, whether they are head coaches or assistants, have played at least high school football and most have played at least college football at various levels.
 However, there are some exceptions.